 I, of course, did not have too much trouble with the identification of most fish and other representatives of the underwater fauna.
 And I admit that I was not a little proud to have personally met and photographed a number of mola mola, at nudibranch…

-All the "documentary" information (species, localization) were in fact to discover after or before the projection, on the website ofOceans, set up during the release, very well done (the site now returns on the Pathé page of the DVD).
+All the "documentary" information (species, location) was in fact to be discovered after or before the screening, on the website ofOceans, set up during the release, very well done (the site now returns on the Pathé page of the DVD).
 There are lots of videos to see, animals, the making-of ...
 Again, fascinating.

-For real marine biology enthusiasts (and I know some!), there was even the trombinoscope of the species shown in the film.
+For real marine biology fans (and I know some!), there was even the trombinoscope of the species shown in the movie.

-Personally, I really appreciate Jacques Perrin's and Jacques Cluzaud's, the co-directors': they offer us a real movie, not a large-format documentary.
+For my part, I very much appreciate the bias of Jacques Perrin and Jacques Cluzaud, the co-directors: they are offering us a real cinematic film, not a large-format documentary.

-Of course, it's an eco-friendly film, in tune with the times.
+Of course, it's a "green" film, in the spirit of the times.
 But ecology is not a fad.
-And Perrin did not wait for the environmental vogue to pay tribute to the beauty of nature (we remember the Migrating people and of Microcosmos, for the best known films).
+And Perrin didn't wait for the environmental vogue to pay tribute to the beauty of nature (we remember the Migrating people and of Microcosmos, for the best known films).

 And then, especially, unlike other ecologists high-profile and sometimes giving lessons, the two Jacques remain optimistic.
-They avoid hammering a message or making us feel guilty."The sea is sick, but there are plenty of possibilities for her to be saved," concludes Jacques Perrin at the end of our interview for Ouest-France.
+They avoid hammering a message or making us feel guilty."The sea is sick, but there are plenty of possibilities for it to be saved", concludes Jacques Perrin at the end of our interview for Ouest-France.